Art installed in shops on Main Street

 At Dia:Beacon, Riggio Galleries, 3 Beekman St., professor and author Christoph Cox will discuss the sound work Time Piece Beacon (2005), by the artist Max Neuhaus.
 Commissioned specifically for Dia:Beacon, where it was inaugurated on May 6, 2006, Time Piece Beacon creates an aural experience around the perimeter of the museum.
 One of a number of works from Neuhaus’ Moment series, Time Piece Beacon introduces a regularly repeating sound once every hour.
 2 – 3 p.m., free with admission to the museum.

 Valeria’s Ballroom Dancing at Rosa’s Exercise Dance Studio, 261 Main St., will hold a free hour-long class from 5 – 6 p.m., with ballroom dancing from 8:30 – 10 p.m. $8.00 for singles, $12.00 per couple.
 Call 845- 417-4738 to reserve a space for the evening; floor is limited to 20 couples.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.